junkurihara/experimental-resolvers/relays.md

-# Experimental anonymized DNS relays ($\mu$ODNS relays)
+# Experimental anonymized DNS relays (&mu;ODNS relays)

-**NOTE** Below are ones from an experimental project of DNS anonymization called $\mu$ODNS.
+**NOTE** Below are ones from an experimental project of DNS anonymization called &mu;ODNS.
 They are compatible with relays of anonymized DNSCrypt.
 These may stop sometimes for maintenance.

 ## anon-saldns01-conoha-ipv4